arielherself/espresso/README.md

 <em>They all gave the correct answers of The Chronicles of Narnia, Isaiah Berlin, Ruth Bader Ginsburg, Esther Williams and Billy Joel.
 The theme is books of the Bible: Chronicles, Isaiah, Ruth, Esther and Joel.</em>

 Check back on Monday for the beginning of next week’s edition and your chance to win.

+## The curtain closes on a controversial golf series

+A divisive season ends on Sunday with the final event in the [LIV Golf series](https://te.arielherself.xyz/culture/2022/06/17/will-signing-stars-like-phil-mickelson-bring-success-to-liv-golf) at the Trump National Doral course in Miami.
+Soaked with Saudi money, the new competition has offered elite golfers a lighter and more lucrative schedule than the established PGA Tour.
+But splitting the field has diluted the competition on both circuits.
+It has also caused huge disharmony among the top players.
+Some, such as Rory McIlroy and Tiger Woods, refused to take LIV loot; others, notably Phil Mickelson and Dustin Johnson, decided that the moolah was too much to turn down.

+Over the winter, lawsuits brought by both sides are expected to progress.
+Three LIV-contracted players are suing the PGA Tour, accusing it of acting monopolistically, while the PGA Tour is accusing LIV of interfering with its player contracts.
+No one expects a truce by the time LIV returns for its second season, most likely in February, with an even bigger purse.

 ## Weekly crossword